 The shape of the better approach

 The primary key already exists.
-For tables using BIGINT AUTO_INCREMENT, it’s monotonically increasing — newer rows have larger IDs.
-That’s exactly the property needed for range partitioning.
+For tables using BIGINT AUTO_INCREMENT, it’s monotonically increasing: newer rows have larger IDs.
+That’s the property range partitioning needs.
 The primary key is the partition key.

-The apparent trade-off is that partition boundaries aren’t directly defined by time anymore, which looks like it breaks time-based retention.
-In practice this is less of a trade-off than it looks — the point of partitioning often isn’t retention but keeping index sizes manageable, making maintenance operations cheap, and bounding the blast radius of a bad query.
-And when retention is a goal, boundaries can still be chosen to align with time — they just get picked at DDL time by the partitioner service, rather than baked into the schema.
+The trade-off is that partition boundaries aren’t directly defined by time anymore, which looks like it breaks time-based retention.
+In practice this is less of a trade-off than it looks; the point of partitioning often isn’t retention but keeping index sizes manageable, making maintenance operations cheap, and bounding the blast radius of a bad query.
+When retention is a goal, boundaries can still be chosen to align with time.
+They just get picked at DDL time by the partitioner service, rather than baked into the schema.
 See Time-aligned boundaries without a date in the key.

 Automating range partition management

-REORGANIZE PARTITION on an empty catch-all partition is fast — there’s nothing to move.
-The key insight is that if you split the catch-all before any rows land above the split point, the operation is essentially metadata-only.
+REORGANIZE PARTITION on an empty catch-all partition is fast; there’s nothing to move.
+If you split the catch-all before any rows land above the split point, the operation is metadata-only.
 The service’s job is to stay ahead of the write workload: split the catch-all when it’s still small or empty, not when it’s already holding hundreds of millions of rows.

 Time-aligned boundaries without a date in the key